 Over the years, Milanković continued to develop and refine his climate theories, culminating in his 1941 masterpiece, Canon of Insolation of the Earth and Its Application to the Problem of the Ice Ages.
 The book explained in detail the cycles of climate change our planet has seen.
 Of his great work, he wrote:

 Family & The EndIn June 1914, Milanković married Kristina Topuzović.
 They had one son, Vasko, born in 1915.

 In 1919, with World War 1 over, Milanković returned to Belgrade with his family.
 He spent the rest of his life there.

 In 1941, Nazi Germany invaded Yugoslavia, occupying Belgrade.
-Milanković retreated to his home during the occupation and concentrated on writing.
-He resumed his work as a university professor when the war was over, retiring from his professorship in 1955, age 76.
+Milanković retreated to his home and concentrated on writing.
+He resumed his work as a university professor when the war ended, retiring from his professorship in 1955, age 76.

 Milutin Milanković died age 79 on December 12, 1958 in Belgrade.
 He was buried at the New Cemetery in Belgrade.

 Images digitally enhanced and colorized by this website. © All rights reserved.